Where Heaven Meets Earth

 Life ever since has not been the same.
 The window that opened at Sinai changed reality forever.
 Now it became possible to not only scrape the sky but to actually reach it.
 Though physical skyscrapers were yet to come, the human race on earth was empowered to touch heaven.

-3328 years have passed since the sky was scraped at Sinai.
+Over 3300 years have passed since the sky was scraped at Sinai.
 During these years much has transpired.
 Abraham’s teachings, conveyed at Sinai, had reached not only the children of Jacob, but also began reaching the children of Esau and Ishmael.
 Christianity and Islam were born.
 Great wars have been fought.
 Religious wars have been waged – all struggling to make peace between G-d and the universe.
 Industry and technology transformed this planet.
 We seemed to have conquered not just earth but the very skies, with our air travel, spaceships and skyscrapers.

 Who is not in awe of the New York skyline which, among the many skylines around the world, is a tribute to mans’ tremendous power.